tomwolfe/metamorphic-core/SPECIFICATION.md

 # Full High-Level Specification (Detailed Vision)

-## Phase 2 Iteration 1 Focused Specification Summary <a name="phase-2-iteration-1-focused-specification-summary"></a>
+## Phase 2 Iteration 2 Focused Specification Summary <a name="phase-2-iteration-2-focused-specification-summary"></a>

-**Purpose:** This section provides a concise summary of the full specification, focusing *only* on the elements directly relevant to Phase 2 Iteration 1 (Weeks 7-9).
+**Purpose:** This section provides a concise summary of the full specification, focusing *only* on the elements directly relevant to Phase 2 Iteration 2.
 This is intended to provide an actionable and focused guide for the current development iteration.
 Refer to the sections below for the full, detailed vision.

-**Key Goals for Phase 2 Iteration 1 (from Full Specification):**
+**Key Goals for Phase 2 Iteration 2 (from Full Specification):**

-*   **Ethical Actionability & Governance (Simplified for Iteration 1):**
+*   **Ethical Actionability & Governance (Continued Integration):**
-    *   Continue to ensure ethical considerations are integrated.
-For Iteration 1, this primarily means ensuring the *new* `security_analysis` section in the API and the *enhanced test generation* features are designed and implemented in alignment with the existing ethical framework (as defined in the full specification's "Ethical Actionability" section).
-No new ethical constraints or policies are being introduced in Iteration 1, but existing policies will be applied during testing and code quality checks.
+    *   Continue to ensure ethical considerations are integrated into new and enhanced features.
+As agents become more intelligent and KG integration deepens, ensure ethical policies and principles guide their design and operation.
-*   **Automated Quality & Security (Focus for Iteration 1):**
+*   **Automated Quality & Security (Enhancement Focus):**
-    *   **Enhanced Test Generation:** Re-integrate and expand the `TestGenAgent` to provide basic intelligent test generation for Python functions.
-This will be a foundational step towards the "Automated Quality & Security" objective outlined in the full specification (Section II.
-System Architecture & Core Workflow, Validation phase).
-    *   **Security Scanning Integration:** Integrate OWASP ZAP baseline scans into the `/genesis/analyze-ethical` API endpoint.
-This is a key step towards the "Cyber-Physical Resilience & Resource Efficiency" principle (Section I.4) by proactively addressing security from the code analysis phase.
-The `security_analysis` section in the API response will be a first step towards the "Automated Quality & Security" objective.
+    *   **Enhanced Code Review:** Improve the `CodeReviewAgent` to perform more sophisticated analysis, potentially using AST parsing for semantic understanding and identifying complex code issues beyond basic style/linting.
+    *   **Enhanced Test Generation:** Advance the `TestGenerationAgent` beyond placeholders to generate more intelligent, context-aware tests, potentially guided by code complexity metrics or basic specification analysis.
-*   **Knowledge-Based Problem Solving (Underlying for Iteration 1):**
+*   **Knowledge-Based Problem Solving (Core Focus):**
-    *   While not directly implementing new KG features in Iteration 1, the existing Knowledge Graph (KG) infrastructure will continue to be used as the backbone for system knowledge.
-Agents like `CodeReviewAgent` and `TestGenAgent` will continue to leverage the KG (as currently implemented) for their operations.
-Future iterations will expand KG capabilities as described in the full specification's "Knowledge-Based Problem Solving" section (Section I.5).
+    *   **Deepen KG Integration:** Significantly expand the Knowledge Graph to store richer semantic information about code (structure, dependencies, metrics), ethical policies, security findings, and agent interactions.
+    *   **Leverage KG for Agents:** Modify core agents (`CodeReviewAgent`, `TestGenerationAgent`, future `CodeGenerationAgent`) to actively query and utilize the Knowledge Graph for enhanced context, reasoning, and decision-making.
+*   **Self-Improving Development Process (Next Automation Target):**
+    *   **Automate Initial Prompt:** Implement the automation of the initial prompt construction and submission from the CLI to the Driver LLM API, eliminating the manual copy-paste step.

-**Core Workflow Adaptation for Phase 2 Iteration 1 (Simplified):**
+**Core Workflow Adaptation for Phase 2 Iteration 2:**

-For Phase 2 Iteration 1, the core workflow (as detailed in Section II of the full specification) is primarily focused on enhancing the **Validation (Iterative Loop)** stage, specifically with:
+For Phase 2 Iteration 2, the core workflow (as detailed in Section II of the full specification) is primarily focused on enhancing the **Validation (Iterative Loop)** stage with more intelligent agents and deeper KG integration, and automating the **Initiation** phase.

+1.  **Automated Initiation (New):** The CLI will automate the construction and submission of the initial prompt to the Driver LLM API.
+2.  **Autonomous Workflow Execution (Driver LLM Loop - Automated):** The Driver LLM, initiated by the automated prompt, autonomously selects tasks, generates plans, and executes plan steps.
+3.  **Enhanced Validation (Orchestrated by Driver):** The Driver orchestrates validation steps using enhanced agents:
-1.  **Enhanced Code Quality Checks:** Continuing to use `CodeReviewAgent` (Flake8) for code quality assessment.
+    *   **Enhanced Code Quality Checks:** Using an improved `CodeReviewAgent` with semantic analysis.
-2.  **Security Scans:** Integrating `SecurityAgent` to perform ZAP baseline scans and report results in the API response.
-3.  **Test Generation (Basic Enhancement):** Re-integrating and slightly enhancing `TestGenAgent` to provide basic placeholder tests and improve test generation capabilities in future iterations.
+    *   **Security Scans:** Continuing to use `SecurityAgent` (ZAP).
+    *   **Enhanced Test Generation:** Using an improved `TestGenerationAgent` capable of more intelligent test generation.
-4.  **Ethical Assessment:** The `EthicalGovernanceEngine` continues to operate as defined in the MVP, ensuring ethical policies are enforced during code analysis.
+    *   **Ethical Assessment:** The `EthicalGovernanceEngine` continues to operate, potentially leveraging richer context from the KG.
+4.  **Knowledge Graph Interaction:** Agents actively query and update the expanded Knowledge Graph throughout the process, storing semantic code analysis results, test generation strategies, and ethical/security findings.
+5.  **Integration:** Validated code is written via `write_file`.
+6.  **User Review & Feedback:** User reviews outputs and provides feedback.

-*Note: This summary is intended to be a concise and actionable guide for Phase 2 Iteration 1.
+*Note: This summary is intended to be a concise and actionable guide for Phase 2 Iteration 2.
 For full context and long-term vision, please refer to the detailed sections below.*

 ---